Traveling from Wisconsin to Illinois for the Abortion Pill

 Here are some practical tips for planning your trip from Wisconsin:

 • Timing: Plan to be at the clinic for about one hour.
-With the 2-hour drive each way, a Milwaukee patient can complete the entire trip in about 5 hours.
+With the 2-hour drive each way, a Milwaukee patient can finish the whole trip in about 5 hours.

-• What to bring: Valid photo ID (your Wisconsin license is fine), payment of $380 (cash or card), a pad, comfortable clothing, a snack, and water.
+• What to bring: Valid photo ID (your Wisconsin license is fine), payment of $380 (cash or card), a pad, comfortable clothes, a snack, and water.

 • Driving: You can drive yourself.
-The medication you take at the clinic (mifepristone) does not cause drowsiness or impair driving.
+The medicine you take at the clinic (mifepristone) does not make you drowsy or affect your driving.

-• Support person: You are welcome to bring someone with you, but it is not required.
-Many patients drive alone.
+• Support person: You can bring someone with you, but you do not have to, and many patients drive alone.

-• Second medication: You will take misoprostol at home in Wisconsin 24 to 48 hours after your appointment.
-Plan to be at home with access to a bathroom, a heating pad, and ibuprofen for that day.
+• Second medicine: You will take misoprostol at home in Wisconsin 24 to 48 hours after your appointment.
+Plan to be home with a bathroom close by, a heating pad, and ibuprofen for that day.

 If you need to stay overnight in the Chicago area, there are hotels near the clinic in Westchester, Hillside, and Oak Brook.
-However, most Wisconsin patients do not need to stay overnight.
+Most Wisconsin patients do not need to stay over, though.

 What about the follow-up visit?

-A follow-up visit is typically scheduled 1 to 2 weeks after your initial appointment to confirm the abortion is complete.
-This visit is included in the $380 cost.
+Your follow-up visit is included in the $380 cost.
+It is usually set for 1 to 2 weeks after your first appointment to confirm the abortion is complete.

-If traveling back to Westchester for the follow-up is difficult, discuss this with the provider at your first appointment.
-In some cases, the clinic may be able to arrange a phone or video follow-up, or coordinate with a healthcare provider closer to your home.
+If the drive back to Westchester is hard, talk with the doctor at your first appointment.
+In some cases the clinic can set up a phone or video follow-up, or work with a provider closer to your home.

-The follow-up is an important part of the process.
-It confirms that the abortion is complete and that you are recovering normally.
-Do not skip this step, even if you feel fine.
+The follow-up matters because it shows the abortion is complete and you are healing well, so do not skip it even if you feel fine.

 How do I schedule an appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
-When you call, let the staff know you are traveling from Wisconsin so they can help you find a convenient appointment time.
+When you call, let the staff know you are traveling from Wisconsin so they can help you find a time that fits your trip.

 Same-day, evening, and weekend appointments are available.
-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The abortion pill costs $380, which covers your provider appointment, ultrasound, both medications, and follow-up visit.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The abortion pill costs $380, which covers your doctor visit, ultrasound, both medicines, and follow-up visit.

 How long is the drive from Milwaukee to the clinic?

 The drive from Milwaukee to The Center for Women in Westchester takes about 2 hours via I-94 South.
-The clinic is located just west of Chicago with easy highway access and free parking.
+The clinic sits just west of Chicago with easy highway access and free parking.

 Do I need an Illinois ID to get the abortion pill?

 No. Your Wisconsin driver's license or any valid photo ID is accepted.
-There is no residency requirement for abortion care in Illinois.
+You do not have to live in Illinois to get abortion care there.

 Can Wisconsin prosecute me for getting an abortion in Illinois?

-Illinois shield laws protect you from out-of-state legal action related to abortion care received in Illinois.
-Illinois will not cooperate with investigations from Wisconsin and will not share your medical records.
+Illinois shield laws protect you from legal action by other states over abortion care you get in Illinois.
+Illinois will not help Wisconsin investigate and will not share your medical records.

 Do I have to make two trips?

-No. Illinois has no waiting period.
-You can have your consultation, ultrasound, and receive your first medication all in one visit.
+No. Illinois has no waiting period, so you can meet the doctor, get your ultrasound, and take your first medicine all in one visit.
 The appointment takes about one hour.

 Can I drive myself home after the appointment?

 Yes.
-Mifepristone, the medication you take at the clinic, does not cause drowsiness or impair your ability to drive.
-You can safely drive home to Wisconsin after your appointment.
+Mifepristone, the medicine you take at the clinic, does not make you drowsy or affect your driving, so you can safely drive home to Wisconsin after your appointment.

 Where do I take the second medication?

 You take misoprostol at home in Wisconsin, 24 to 48 hours after your clinic appointment.
-Plan to be at home with access to a bathroom, heating pad, and ibuprofen.
-The heaviest cramping and bleeding typically last 3 to 5 hours.
+Plan to be home with a bathroom close by, a heating pad, and ibuprofen.
+The heaviest cramping and bleeding usually last 3 to 5 hours.

 How much does the abortion pill cost for out-of-state patients?

-The cost is $380 for all patients, regardless of where you live.
-This covers the provider appointment, ultrasound, both medications, and follow-up visit.
-There is no additional charge for out-of-state patients.
+The cost is $380 for all patients, no matter where you live.
+It covers the doctor visit, ultrasound, both medicines, and follow-up visit, with no extra charge for out-of-state patients.

 Sources